Multi-band light curves from eccentric accreting supermassive black hole binaries: Discussion

 \subsection{Application to periodic blazars}

 Since we are primarily focusing on the resolved infrared and optical thermal emission from the disk, our predictions are most relevant for supermassive black hole binaries in AGN for which the jet emission components are either subdominant or can be modeled out.
 For this reason, predictions about thermal disk emission are not directly relevant to BL Lacertae objects, since they are more dominated by jet emission at all wavelengths.
 However, we do predict properties of the jet emission to the extent that they track accretion rates.
+Energy considerations motivate a schematic relationship between jet power $L_{\rm jet}$ and the accretion rate,

+where $\eta$ is the efficiency.
+This relationship is generally not expected to hold instantaneously, but rather on average \citep[e.g.][]{paschalidis+2021, combi+2021}.
+However, for the binaries considered in this work, the periodic variability of $\dot{M}$ takes place on the binary orbital time scale of 1 year, whereas the characteristic orbital time near the black holes is a few minutes.
+Thus, given how slow the accretion rate modulations are for our binaries, it is sensible to expect Eq.~\eqref{eq:jetvsmdot} to hold in a quasi-stationary sense in our case.